miteshviradiya/miteshviradiya.github.io/diamondbroker/privacypolicy.md

 **Permission used by the application**

-Following permission is being used by the application
+Following run time permission is being used by the application

 *   Storage Permission: Application asked for this permission in order to store backups of app record locally and for image picking functionality
 *   Camera Permission: Application asked for this permission in order to capture the image of selling records